Internet Engineering Task Force: Organization

 There is no membership in the IETF.
-Anyone can participate by signing up to a working group mailing list, or registering for an IETF meeting.
+Anyone can participate by signing up for a working group mailing list or registering for an IETF meeting.

 The process for developing IETF standards is open and all-inclusive.
 Anyone can participate by joining a working group and attending meetings.
-Each working group normally has appointed two co-chairs (occasionally three); a charter that describes its focus; and what it is expected to produce, and when.
+Each working group normally has appointed two co-chairs (occasionally three); a charter that describes its focus, what it is expected to produce, and when.
 It is open to all who want to participate and holds discussions on an open mailing list.
 Working groups hold open sessions at IETF meetings, where the onsite registration fee in 2024 was between (early registration) and $1200 per person for the week.
 Significant discounts are available for students and remote participants.
 As working groups do not make decisions at IETF meetings, with all decisions taken later on the working group mailing list, meeting attendance is not required for contributors.

 Rough consensus is the primary basis for decision making.
 There are no formal voting procedures.
 Each working group is intended to complete work on its topic and then disband.
 In some cases, the working group will instead have its charter updated to take on new tasks as appropriate.

 The working groups are grouped into areas by subject matter.
 Each area is overseen by an area director (AD), with most areas having two ADs.
 The ADs are responsible for appointing working group chairs.
 The area directors, together with the IETF Chair, form the Internet Engineering Steering Group (IESG), which is responsible for the overall operation of the IETF.

 The Internet Architecture Board (IAB) oversees the IETF's external relationships.
 The IAB provides long-range technical direction for Internet development.
 The IAB also manages the Internet Research Task Force (IRTF), with which the IETF has a number of cross-group relations.

-A nominating committee (NomCom) of ten randomly chosen volunteers who participate regularly at meetings, a non-voting chair and 4-5 liaisons, is vested with the power to appoint, reappoint, and remove members of the IESG, IAB, IETF Trust and the IETF LLC.
-To date, no one has been removed by a NomCom, although several people have resigned their positions, requiring replacements.
+A nominating committee (NomCom) of ten randomly chosen volunteers who participate regularly at meetings, a non-voting chair and 4 or 5 liaisons, is vested with the power to appoint, reappoint, and remove members of the IESG, IAB, IETF Trust and the IETF LLC.
+To date, no one has been removed by a NomCom, although several people have resigned their positions and require replacements.

-In 1993 the IETF changed from an activity supported by the US federal government to an independent, international activity associated with the Internet Society, a US-based 501(c)(3) organization.
-In 2018 the Internet Society created a subsidiary, the IETF Administration LLC, to be the corporate, legal and financial home for the IETF.
+In 1993, the IETF changed from an activity supported by the US federal government to an independent, international activity associated with the Internet Society, a US-based 501(c)(3) organization.
+In 2018, the Internet Society created a subsidiary, the IETF Administration LLC, to be the corporate, legal and financial home for the IETF.
 IETF activities are funded by meeting fees, meeting sponsors and by the Internet Society via its organizational membership and the proceeds of the Public Interest Registry.

 In December 2005, the IETF Trust was established to manage the copyrighted materials produced by the IETF.